 CBD oil is a truly marvelous discovery that almost seems to be integrated into our bodies without us knowing it.
 The more research that is done on CBD oil and the benefits of hemp extracts, the more scientists and health professionals discover that humans have almost evolved a symbiotic relationship with the extract.
 The discovery of the endocannabinoid system and how it interacts with the important functions of our bodies opens up new doors of research that have to be done to better understand this compound and how humanity can benefit from its properties.

+So, what does CBD stand for?
+Certainly can Balance your Day-to-day life.
 Cannabidiol (CBD) has been around for longer than civilized humanity and will likely be around long after we are gone.
 It is the goal and drive of Verlota to educate people about the healing effects of CBD and to create a space where you can perform at your highest potential.
 Every day new discoveries about CBD oil and its applications are being made.
 With recent laws that have been passed and the ever growing interest and rise in popularity of Cannabidiol, it’s safe to say that CBD is not going anywhere and that it will only continue to benefit our lives and allow us to be our happiest, healthiest selves.